richardnixondev/Scriptocalypse/README.md

 - The game must have the ability to start and be restarted at the end.

-- The game needs to have a logic of losing and winning.
+- The game needs to have a logic of losing or winning.

 - The game needs to be versioned on github.